Find Affordable College Courses

 The colleges and universities below are the most popular for health and medical administrative services majors pursuing a master's degree.

-Our 2023 rankings named American Public University System the most popular school in West Virginia for health and medical administrative services students working on their master’s degree.
-American Military University is a fairly large private for-profit school located in the fringe town of Charles Town.
+Our analysis found American Public University System to be the most popular school for health and medical administrative services students who want to pursue a master’s degree in West Virginia.
+American Military University is a fairly large private for-profit school located in the town of Charles Town.

 Of the 31 students majoring in health and medical administrative services at American Military University, 29% are male and 71% are female.